Shilpajordan/PostgreSQL/README_1.md

 - replace the quotes that surround your SQL so you can use quotes in your queries. $$ allows you to do this
 ## PL/pgSQL
 - PL/pgSQL is influenced by Oracle SQL.
 It allows for loops, conditionals, functions, data types and much more.
+## IN INOUT and OUT
+- can be used to except and return multiple values without return